 Pursuing a Lemon Law claim can be a complex process, but it generally involves the following steps:

-- Document the Issues: Keep detailed records of the vehicle’s problems, including dates, descriptions, and repair invoices.
+- Document the Issues: Keep detailed records of the vehicle’s problems, including the dates, descriptions, and repair invoices.

 - Consult an Attorney: If the problems persist after multiple repair attempts or if you believe your vehicle qualifies as a lemon, consult with a Lemon Law attorney.
 They can provide guidance on how to proceed.